 The paper is organized as follows: in section 2, the related work is described.
 In section 3, the method to evaluate the two word segmentation stages is detailed.
-Experimental results are presented in section 4 and, finally, section 5 describes conclusions.
+Experimental results are presented in section 4 and, finally, section 5 describes conclusions and future work.